Skip to Content

 opts.innerWhitespaceAllowed

-Sometimes comma-separated values are keywords — then we don't want to allow any whitespace between characters:
+Sometimes comma-separated values are keywords — then you don’t want to allow any whitespace between characters:

 <input accept=".jpg,.g if,.png">